"la dolce vita" and no rush!

 Feel the atmosphere of the eternal city of Rome

-See the largest city on the water in the world - Venice
+See the world's largest city on water - Venice

-One more: feel the southern flavor of Italian Sicily
+One more: experience the southern flair of Italian Sicily

 Sights map of Italy